kostyll/libxploit/README.md

 LPORT                   yes
 ```

-Prepare connection handler on local (192.168.1.1) machine for `cmd-reverse-perl` payload:
+For reverse shell payloads (`*-reverse-*`) connection handler has to be created before running the exploit.
+On local (192.168.1.1 in this example) machine run:

     $ nc -l -p 4444